Request a Bike Rack

 2. City staff inspects the proposed locations, evaluating each site based on Oakland’s Sidewalk Bike Rack Guidelines to ensure adequate clearance for pedestrian right-of-way, provide sufficient distance from fire hydrants, curb ramps, and other features.

-3. If the installation is feasible, the staff notifies the adjacent business of the proposed installation, allowing two weeks for comment.
+3. If the installation is feasible, City staff notifies the adjacent business of the proposed installation, allowing two weeks for comment.

 4. Approved sites are grouped into work orders (typically including 10 or more locations).